google/automotive-design-compose/reference-apps/README.md

 All three apps are included in the core DesignCompose Gradle project and should be built from and developed there.

-The Tutorial and MediaCompose apps have their own standalone projects, allowing them to be built using published DesignCompose releases and without needing to build the DesignCompose SDK.
+Each app also has their own standalone project, allowing them to be built using published DesignCompose releases and without needing to build the DesignCompose SDK.

 ## Depending on the DesignCompose SDK